DanielSwift1992/veritas-core/docs/SPEC.md

 > Status: **Draft / v0.1** – minimal guarantees sufficient for the reference Δ-Kernel demo.
 > Approved by: core maintainers on 2025-07-04.
+> Status: **Stable / v1.0** – canonical specification used by reference implementation.
+> JSON-Schema: see `docs/schema-4.json`.
+> Approved by: steering committee, 2025-07-10.
 > See also: `docs/BRAND.md`, `docs/CHEATSHEET.md`, `docs/PLAN_NEXT.md`.

 ---